-Paradise Cay Publications, June 2011
+Published by Paradise Cay Publications on June 1, 2011

 Lin Pardey and her husband (Larry) are known internationally for their sailing adventures.
 They have sailed more than 200,000 miles and have won many sailing awards.
 Lin has written ten books, and she and her husband have made several instructional sailing videos.
 In 1980, after living on their boat—Seraffyn—for eleven years and sailing all over the world, they decided to head ashore and find a home in Southern California where they could build a new boat, allow Lin to test out her writing skills and reconnect with family and friends.